April 29, 2025

 Tap on the text, then tap the Edit duration button from the pop-up that appears.
 Here, you'll use the slide to control when the captions appear and disappear.

 When you're done, tap the check mark at the bottom right corner.
-Move on to the next caption until you've finished captioning your video.
+Continue with the next caption until you've finished captioning your video.

 5. Position and style your captions

 You can design TikTok text just like your captions.
-Choose a style you can use consistently throughout your TikTok videos to make your content more recognizable.
+Choose a style you can use consistently throughout your TikTok videos to make your content more recognizable and accessible.
+Consider using high-contrast colors that are easy to read against your video background.

 Styling manual caption text in TikTok’s editor